-Graduate studies at Jackson State were authorized by the Board of Trustees in 1953.
+Graduate Studies at Jackson State were authorized by the Board of Trustees in 1953.
 Instruction was limited to Educational Administration and Supervision, for which the first Master of Science in Education degrees were awarded in 1957.
 Dr. Augustus C. Blanks was the first Director of Graduate Studies.
 In 1959, Dr. Charles C. Mosley succeeded Dr. Blanks as director and eventually as Dean of the Graduate Program.
 He was followed by Dr. Oscar A. Rogers, who became Dean of the Graduate Program in 1969.
 In 1972, the Graduate Program was elevated to school status, the result of a comprehensive expansion effort.
 In that year, the Master of Business Administration, the Master of Arts, and the Specialist in Education degrees were offered for the first time, and in 1974, the Master of Science degree was offered.
 In 1982 the first Doctor of Education Degree was conferred in Early Childhood Education.
 Dr. Leslie Burl McLemore was appointed Dean of the Graduate School in August, 1984.
 Dr. Bettye Ward Fletcher was appointed Dean of the Graduate School in August, 1991.
 The Environmental Science Doctoral Program was implemented in the Fall of 1992 as an interdisciplinary program based upon the integration of natural and applied sciences.
 The Master of Social Work degree was instituted in August, 1995.
 In 1996, Dr. Lula S. Collier served as the Interim Dean of the Graduate School.
 The Doctor of Philosophy in Social Work began in August, 1997.
-Dr. Dorris R. Robinson-Gardner became Dean of the Graduate School in August, 1997.
-University is classified as a research university (high research activity) by the Carnegie Foundation.
+Dr. Dorris R. Robinson-Gardner became Dean of the Graduate School in August 1997, and remained in that position until the spring semester of 2018 (then, the Division of Graduate Studies).
+After serving nine months as Interim Graduate Dean, Dr. Preselfannie E. Whitfield McDaniels became Graduate Dean April 2019.
+Before this time, Dr. Darcie Bishop briefly served as Interim Dean of the Division of Graduate Studies from April-June 2018.
+The University is classified as a research university (high research activity) by the Carnegie Foundation.

 The Division of Graduate Studies has supervision of all graduate work at the University.
-The Division of Graduate Studies is composed of the departments which offer graduate instruction leading to master's, educational specialist, and doctoral degrees.
+The Division of Graduate Studies is composed of the departments which offer graduate instruction leading to masters', educational specialist, and doctoral degrees.
 The faculty of the Division of Graduate Studies consists of those faculty members in the departments who are qualified to teach and do research on the graduate level.
 Members of the graduate faculty engage in scholarly pursuits in terms of research, writing, publishing, and participating in professional organizations.

-The University is authorized by the Board of Trustees of Institutions of Higher Learning to offer the Doctor of Education Degree in Early Childhood Education, the Doctor of Philosophy Degree in Business Administration, Chemistry, Clinical Psychology, Computational and Data-Enabled Science and Engineering, Educational Administration, Engineering, Environmental Science, Public Administration, Social Work, Urban Higher Education, and Urban and Regional Planning and the Dr.P.H. in Public Health.
+The University is authorized by the Board of Trustees of Institutions of Higher Learning to offer the Doctor of Education Degree in Early Childhood Education, the Doctor of Philosophy Degree in Business Administration, Chemistry, Clinical Psychology, Computational and Data-Enabled Science and Engineering, Educational Administration, Engineering, Environmental Science, Public Administration, Social Work, Urban Higher Education, and Urban and Regional Planning and the D.P.H. in Public Health.